 Some people enjoy the security of home ownership with no landlord telling them what they can and cannot do in the property.
 Whereas if you are renting, your landlord could choose to sell the property and you may have to move out.

 However, in some cases, if your landlord does choose to sell the property you are renting they may offer you first refusal.
-As this will save time and some fees such as estate agents fees.
+This will save time and some fees such as estate agents fees.

 If you think you may not be around in an area for very long, you should consider whether it is worth buying.
 Buying somewhere should be viewed as a long-term investment whereas renting is a short-term investment.